Kiri4ko/TMS_hard/collatz_conjecture/README.md

 4. Take into account the strong memory load and execution time when working with a range of large numbers.
 5. To calculate one number, specify the number itself in the range of the first argument, in the second argument add to the number plus one.
+6. **Collatz_any_num.py** collatz file allows you to search in any range, without loading RAM.
+By storing in RAM only the largest sequence.